 Base salary is the primary fixed component of our executive compensation program, which we use to compensate our named executive officers for the scope and impact of their job.
-Generally, we establish the initial base salaries of our named executive officers through arm's-length negotiation at the time we hire the individual named executive officer, taking into account his position, qualifications, experience, salary expectations, compensation data from surveys of similarly-situated companies in our compensation peer group, and the base salaries of our other executives.
+Generally, we establish the initial base salaries of our named executive officers through arm's-length negotiation at the time we hire the individual named executive officer, taking into account position, qualifications, experience, salary expectations, compensation data from surveys of similarly-situated companies in our compensation peer group, and the base salaries of our other executives.
 Thereafter, our compensation committee reviews the base salaries of each named executive officer annually and makes adjustments as it determines to be reasonable and necessary to reflect the scope of a named executive officer's performance, contributions, responsibilities, experience, prior salary level, position (in the case of a promotion), and market conditions, as appropriate.

-Our compensation committee reviewed our executive compensation program, including the base salaries of our named executive officers in the second quarter of fiscal 2024.
+Our compensation committee reviewed our executive compensation program, including the base salaries of our named executive officers in the second quarter of fiscal 2025.
 Our compensation committee considered the peer group compensation data provided by Compensia, the recommendations of our CEO (except with respect to his own base salary), as well as other relevant factors, including, among others, the performance and contributions of each of our named executive officers and the heightened competition for experienced leadership in our industry.
-The base salaries of our named executive officers in fiscal 2024 were as follows:
+The base salaries of our named executive officers in fiscal 2025 were as follows:

-Named Executive Officer Fiscal 2024 Salary Rate (\$) Percentage Increase
+Named Executive Officer Fiscal 2025 Salary Rate (\$) Percentage Increase

-Michael Walrath (1)
+Michael Walrath (1) - %

-Darryl Bond 415,000 3.75 %
+Darryl Bond 430,000 3.6 %

-Ho Shin 420,000 - %
+Ho Shin 435.000 3.6 %

-Marc Ferrentino (2) 500,000 - %

-- (1) Mr. Walrath did not receive a salary in fiscal 2023 or 2024. - (2) Mr. Ferrentino terminated employment prior to the end of fiscal 2024.
+(1) Mr. Walrath did not receive a salary in fiscal 2024 or 2025.

-The total base salaries earned by our named executive officers in fiscal 2024 are set forth in the "Summary Compensation Table" below.
+The total base salaries earned by our named executive officers in fiscal 2025 are set forth in the "Summary Compensation Table" below.